 Pictured below are the old and new plugs.
+Note broken off "ear" of old plug.
 The new plug is extremely well designed and manufactured.

 The redesigned aluminum plug is retained in the engine cavity with a steel ball whose movement is controlled by a 3/32" Allen screw.
 This screw must be backed off to allow the steel ball to retract before the plug can be installed in the engine opening.

-Once the steel ball is retracted, I recommend liberally oiling the plug and "O" ring prior to assembly.
+Once the steel ball is retracted, I recommend liberally coating the plug and "O" ring with engine oil prior to assembly.

 Aluminum tensioner plug installation complete.
 This plug will never harden, shrink or leak.